sc-ventures/cloudbreak-documentation/docs/index.md

 * [Launch on GCP](gcp-launch.md)
 * [Launch on OpenStack](os-launch.md)

 (Option 2) Or you can launch Cloudbreak [on your own VM](vm-launch.md) on one of these cloud platforms.
-This is an **advanced** deployment option that you should only use if you have custom VM requirements.
+This is an advanced deployment option that you should only use if you have custom VM requirements.

-In general, the steps include meeting the prerequisites, launching Cloudbreak on a VM, and creating Cloudbreak credential.
+In general, the steps include meeting the prerequisites, launching Cloudbreak on a VM, and creating the Cloudbreak credential.
 After performing these steps, you can create a cluster based on one of the default blueprints or upload your own blueprint and then create a cluster.

 <div class="note">